 Operating a traditional call center takes a lot of money.
-So companies started outsourcing their contact centers to India and Pakistan to slash expenses.
+So companies started outsourcing their contact centers overseas to slash expenses.
 Employees at these mega call centers answered calls for several companies at once.

-But U.S.-based customers weren’t on board.
+Not all U.S.-based customers were on board.
 Many complained about the language barrier.
 Others disliked the agents’ unfamiliarity with specific U.S. products.

 So now VoIP technology is revolutionizing the call center industry.